Stagnating incomes mean gig workers must get head start on financial planning: Experts

 “It will be deeply unfortunate for someone to work hard for many years, only to realise... that they do not have enough of a retirement nest egg to sustain a decent quality of life.
 This is what we call old-age poverty,” Mr Rhee said.

-The Central Provident Fund should form the basic foundation of anyone’s retirement plan, said Ms Daphne Lye, solutions lead at MoneyOwl, which is now under Temasek Trust.
+The Central Provident Fund (CPF) should form the basic foundation of anyone’s retirement plan, said Ms Daphne Lye, solutions lead at MoneyOwl, which is now under Temasek Trust.

-Platform workers aged below 30 in 2024, meaning those born in or after 1995, will have to contribute more to their CPF from the second half of this year.
+Platform workers aged below 30 in 2024, meaning those born in or after 1995, will have to contribute more to their CPF from the second half of 2024.
 Older platform workers can also opt in and contribute more.

 While there are concerns about a drop in take-home pay, Ms Lye said the workers will benefit in the longer term from the risk-free interest rates.

-Savings in the Ordinary Account earn at least 2.5 per cent, while the Special Account pays at least 4 per cent interest annually.
+Savings in the CPF Ordinary Account earn at least 2.5 per cent, while the Special Account pays at least 4 per cent interest annually.

 Furthermore, platform companies have to contribute to their workers’ CPF, she said, adding that “it is additional monies that you will get”.